An Alternative Path to Finding Treatments

 Cures Within Reach, the leading global nonprofit focused on repurposing research as a fast track to saving patient lives, has awarded FRAXA Research Foundation the 2017 Golan Christie Taglia Patient Impact Philanthropy Award for efforts to find treatments for the rare disease fragile X syndrome.

-Dr. Michael Tranfaglia, FRAXA’s co-founder, will be accepting this award at the 5th Annual Global Health Repurposing Awards in Chicago.
-He will also speak that day at the 6th Annual Drug Repositioning, Repurposing and Rescue Conference.
+Dr. Michael Tranfaglia, FRAXA’s co-founder, accepted the award at the 5th Annual Global Health Repurposing Awards in Chicago.
+He also spoke at the companion 6th Annual Drug Repositioning, Repurposing and Rescue Conference.

 “This award will continue to raise awareness of the key role repurposing treatments can play in treating disorders like fragile X and other rare diseases,” noted Dr. Tranfaglia.